 [Toy Review] Womanizer Next

-Womanizer Next Clitoral Suction Stimulator: What’s New?
+Womanizer Next Clitoral Suction Stimulator Review: What’s New?

 The Womanizer Next is the latest in Womanizer’s long line of clitoral suction stimulators based on their patented “Pleasure Air” technology.
 If you’re not familiar with this type of toy, they feature a nozzle that goes over your clit and then stimulates it with rapid air pulses.